“Without data, you’re just another person with an opinion.” – W. Edwards Deming

 FAQs

-How to create a direct lake semantic model?
+How to create a new semantic model?

-What is the difference between semantic model and direct lake?
+What is the difference between semantic model and Direct Lake?

 What is the difference between Delta Lake and Direct Lake?